 Overall the exhibition made me hopeful and I left uplifted, for three main reasons.
 Firstly, that food waste could even feature in a high-profile and rather grand museum such as the V&A; secondly, that there was such demand for it; and thirdly, that so many people around the world are thinking about food waste differently, and inventing new technologies and designs that transport food waste back into our lives, rather than letting it remain discarded.
 Waste is the antithesis of value, and what these people had done was inject value back into products considered good for nothing except the decaying promise of the bin.

-As my friend demonstrates, “We don’t have to engage in grand heroic actions to participate in the change.
+As Celia demonstrates, “We don’t have to engage in grand heroic actions to participate in the change.
 Small acts when multiplied by millions of people can transform the world.”

 I think the exhibition showed that small acts of ingenuity can definitely change the world, but it also contradicted this quote to an extent.
 We are only able to act within the parameters of our material worlds; we may want to waste less, but the technologies around us do not offer the opportunities to fulfil these wishes.

 For the world to change, and to tackle the climate emergency, we don’t need small heroic acts – we need all of our mundane, daily acts to contribute in the right way.
 At the moment, most of our daily actions contribute in the wrong way.
 That is mainly to do with what is available to us – our food, clothes, and objects are all created and supplied to us unsustainably, and so we participate in an unsustainable system.

 These food waste innovations should be the norm, not special, and the system should be circular, so the things we throw away are viewed as useful materials.
 That way, when we participate in the system, much less damage is done to the environment and the climate.